-Thomas J. Watson, Jr. Family Professor of Anthropology and International Studies, Watson Institute for International Studies, Brown University
+Thomas J. Watson, Jr. Family Professor of Anthropology and International Studies, Watson Institute for International and Public Affairs, Brown University

 Catherine Lutz is the Thomas J. Watson, Jr. Family Professor of Anthropology and International Studies at the Watson Institute for International Studies at Brown University.
 She recently received a Guggenheim Foundation grant to write a book on how Americans across diverse communities understand war and its consequences.
 Lutz is the author of numerous books on the US military and its bases and personnel, including Breaking Ranks (with M. Gutmann, 2010), The Bases of Empire (ed., 2009), and Homefront: A Military City and the American 20th Century (2001), and a co-founder of the Network of Concerned Anthropologists.
 She has also conducted research on UN peacekeeping in Haiti, South Sudan, Liberia, and Lebanon.
 Lutz is past president of the American Ethnological Society, the largest organization of cultural anthropologists in the US.